OchukoWH/OchukoWH/README.md

 <p align="center">
   <samp>
-    • I run a <strong>3-node Vagrant kubeadm-bootstrapped Kubernetes cluster</strong> from my local machine for testing, experimentation, and learning.<br>
-    • I love managing bare metal Kubernetes clusters and enjoy the hands-on experience of working with physical infrastructure.<br>
     • I enjoy automating infrastructure, experimenting with CI/CD workflows, and breaking (then fixing) clusters.<br>
     • When I'm not managing systems, I'm probably hiking, cooking, or exploring distributed systems and blockchains 🌍.
   </samp>